 Our Maine ownership includes the largest conservation easement created in state history with more than 360,000 acres of land forever conserved as working forests and providing public recreational access.
 That easement, covering 96% of our land in the Moosehead Lake region, is just one of our many conservation easements and conservation projects in the state.

 Our Maine conservation efforts also focus on plant life, wildlife habitat, water quality, regeneration and more.
-Click here to view our land conservation map in Maine.
+View our land conservation map in Maine.

-In 2013, Plum Creek planted nearly 646,000 seedlings in Maine and we have achieved abundant natural regeneration of our forests.
-Nationwide Plum Creek planted more than 64 million trees in 2013.
+In 2014, Plum Creek planted more than 860,000 seedlings in Maine and we have achieved abundant natural regeneration of our forests.
+Nationwide Plum Creek planted more than 59 million trees in 2014.
 We are also frequent partners with U.S. Fish & Wildlife Service, Maine Inland Fisheries & Wildlife and other groups to support innovative environmental projects, including these:

 Plum Creek understands the value that forestland provides for recreational opportunities.
 In Maine, the vast majority of our land is publicly accessible, including our working forest conservation easement in the Moosehead Lake region.